Chromium and mailto: URLs

 # Usage: /usr/lib/thunderbird/thunderbird [ options ... ] [URL]

-You can use this to pass through other mail headers like In-Reply-To
+You can use this to pass through other mail headers like In-Reply-To.

-in a directory, which is searched by PATH
+Create a file xdg-email-hook.sh in a directory, which is searched by PATH.

 - Make it executable